opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 1. Query set: a collection of queries.
 2. Judgments: a collection of ratings that tell how relevant a result for a given query is.
-3. Search Metrics: a numeric expression of how well the search system does in returning relevant documents for queries
+3. Search Quality Metrics: a numeric expression of how well the search system does in returning relevant documents for queries

 ## Query set